Password policy: 2017

 NIST included a rationale for the new guidelines in its Appendix A.

 Aspects

 Typical components of a password policy include:

 Password length and formation

 Many policies require a minimum password length.
 Eight characters is typical but may not be appropriate.
-Longer passwords are generally more secure, but some systems impose a maximum length for compatibility with legacy systems.
+Longer passwords are almost always more secure, but some systems impose a maximum length for compatibility with legacy systems.

 Some policies suggest or impose requirements on what type of password a user can choose, such as: